exakat/exakat-docs/User/Configuration.rst

 :ref:`Missing Include <missing-include>`
   + constant_or_variable_name : 100

     + Literal value to be used when including files.
-For example, by configuring 'Files_MissingInclude["HOME_DIR"] = "/tmp/myDir/";', then 'include HOME_DIR . "my_class.php"; will be actually be used as '/tmp/myDir/my_class.php'.
+For example, by configuring 'Files_MissingInclude[HOME_DIR] = /tmp/myDir/;', then 'include HOME_DIR . my_class.php; will be actually be used as '/tmp/myDir/my_class.php'.
 Constants must be configured with their correct case.
 Variable must be configured with their initial '$'.
 Configure any number of variable and constant names.
 :ref:`Multiline Expressions <multiline-expressions>`
   + min : 2